anchtun1212/wso2-integration/README.md

-                     apictl import api -f ~/myapi -e production apictl import api --file ~/myapi --environment production --rotate-revision apictl import api --file ~/myapi --environment production --params prod/params.yaml
+                     apictl import api -f ~/myapi -e production apictl import api --file ~/myapi --environment production --rotate-revision apictl import api --file ~/myapi --environment production --params prod/params.yaml When using the --update flag with the import api command, apictl will check if the given API exists in the targeted environment.
+If the API exists, it will                           update the existing API.
+If not, it will create a new API in the imported environment.
+                     Changes to the import command with the revision support for APIs From WSO2 API-M 4.0.0 onwards, you have to create a new revision in order to deploy an API in a Gateway environment and only a revision can be deployed in a
+                     Gateway environment.
+                     With the import command of the apictl, if the API project has specified the deployment environments, the import will first update the current API of the API.
+                     If the number of revisions created for that API do not exceed the max revision limit of 5, a new revision of that API will be created and that revision will be deployed in the specified Gateway environments.
+                     If the max revision numbers are reached, the imported API will only update the current API and not be deployed in the specified Gateway environments.
+                     You can use the --rotate-revision flag with the import command and if the max revision limit is reached, the import operation will delete the earliest revision for that API and create a new revision.
+This new revision will be deployed in the specified Gateway environments.